timcappalli/blog.timcappalli.me/content/page/standards-work/index.md

 ### [W3C Digital Credentials API](https://www.w3.org/TR/digital-credentials/)

+The Web Platform API for verification and issuance of verifiable digital credentials.

 > This document specifies an API to enable user agents to mediate presentation and issuance of digital credentials such as a driver's license, government-issued identification card, and/or other types of digital credential.
 The API builds on Credential Management Level 1 as a means by which to request or issue a digital credential from a user agent or underlying platform.

 ### [OpenID Shared Signals Framework Specification 1.0](https://openid.net/specs/openid-sharedsignals-framework-1_0.html)